Pariet, 10 mg 14 pc

 Interaction

-Sodium rabeprazole, like other proton pump inhibitors (PPIs), is metabolized with the cytochrome P450 system (CYP450) in the liver.
-In in vitro studies on human liver microsomes it was shown that rabeprazole sodium is metabolized by CYP2C19 and CYP3A4 isoenzymes.
+Rabeprazole sodium, like other proton pump inhibitors (PPIs), is metabolized by the cytochrome P450 (CYP450) system in the liver.
+In vitro studies on human liver microsomes have shown that rabeprazole sodium is metabolized by the isoenzymes CYP2C19 and CYP3A4.

-Studies on healthy volunteers showed that rabeprazole sodium has no pharmacokinetic or clinically significant interactions with drugs that are metabolized by the cytochrome P450 system – warfarin, phenytoin, theophylline and diazepam (regardless of whether patients metabolize diazepam heavily or weakly).
-There has been a study of combination therapy with antibiotics.
+Studies in healthy volunteers have shown that rabeprazole sodium has no pharmacokinetic or clinically significant interactions with drugs that are metabolized by the cytochrome P450 system – warfarin, phenytoin, theophylline and diazepam (regardless of whether patients metabolize diazepam extensively or poorly).
+A study of combination therapy with antibacterial drugs was conducted.

-This four-way crossover study involved 16 healthy volunteers who received 20 mg of rabeprazole, 1000 mg of amoxicillin, 500 mg of clarithromycin, or a combination of these three drugs (RAC – rabeprazole, amoxicillin, clarithromycin).
-The AUC and Cmax values for clarithromycin and amoxicillin were similar when comparing combination therapy with monotherapy.
-The AUC and Cmax for rabeprazole increased by 11% and 34%, respectively, and the AUC and Cmax for 14-hydroxy clarithromycin (the active metabolite of clarithromycin) increased by 42% and 46%, respectively, for combination therapy compared with monotherapy.
-This increase in exposure rates for rabeprazole and clarithromycin was not found to be clinically significant.
+This four-way crossover study involved 16 healthy volunteers who received rabeprazole 20 mg, amoxicillin 1000 mg, clarithromycin 500 mg, or a combination of these three drugs (RAC – rabeprazole, amoxicillin, clarithromycin).
+AUC and Cmax values for clarithromycin and amoxicillin were similar when combination therapy was compared with monotherapy.
+The AUC and Cmax for rabeprazole increased by 11% and 34%, respectively, and for 14-hydroxy-clarithromycin (the active metabolite of clarithromycin), the AUC and Cmax increased by 42% and 46%, respectively, for combination therapy compared with monotherapy.
+This increase in exposure rates for rabeprazole and clarithromycin was not considered clinically significant.

-Interactions due to inhibition of gastric juice secretion
+Interactions due to inhibition of gastric acid secretion

-Rabeprazole sodium has a sustained and prolonged suppression of gastric juice secretion.
-Thus, there may be an interaction with substances for which absorption is pH-dependent.
-When concomitant administration with rabeprazole sodium, absorption of ketoconazole is reduced by 30%, and absorption of digoxin is increased by 22%.
-Consequently, for some patients observation should be carried out to decide whether it is necessary to adjust the dose when concomitant administration of rabeprazole sodium with ketoconazole, digoxin or other drugs for which absorption depends on pH.
+Rabeprazole sodium provides a stable and long-lasting suppression of gastric acid secretion.
+Thus, interactions may occur with substances for which absorption is pH dependent.
+When taken simultaneously with rabeprazole sodium, the absorption of ketoconazole is reduced by 30%, and the absorption of digoxin is increased by 22%.
+Therefore, some patients should be monitored to determine whether dose adjustments are necessary when taking rabeprazole sodium concomitantly with ketoconazole, digoxin, or other drugs for which absorption is pH dependent.

 Atazanavir

-Atazanavir 300 mg/ritonavir 100 mg concomitantly taken with omeprazole (40 mg once daily) or atazanavir 400 mg with lansoprazole (60 mg once daily) in healthy volunteers showed significant reduction in atazanavir exposure.
-Atazanavir absorption is pH dependent.
-Although concomitant administration with rabeprazole has not been studied, similar results are also expected for other PPIs.
-Thus, concomitant administration of atazanavir with proton pump inhibitors, including rabeprazole, is not recommended.
+When atazanavir 300 mg/ritonavir 100 mg was coadministered with omeprazole (40 mg once daily) or atazanavir 400 mg with lansoprazole (60 mg once daily) in healthy volunteers, a significant reduction in atazanavir exposure was observed.
+Absorption of atazanavir is pH dependent.
+Although concomitant use with rabeprazole has not been studied, similar results are expected for other PPIs.
+Therefore, concomitant use of atazanavir with proton pump inhibitors, including rabeprazole, is not recommended.

 Antacids

-In clinical studies, antacids have been used in conjunction with rabeprazole sodium.
-No clinically significant interactions of rabeprazole sodium with aluminum hydroxide gel or with magnesium hydroxide were observed.
+In clinical studies, antacid substances were used in conjunction with rabeprazole sodium.
+Clinically significant interactions of rabeprazole sodium with aluminum hydroxide gel or magnesium hydroxide were not observed.

-In a clinical study during administration of rabeprazole sodium with fat-dense foods no clinically significant interactions were observed.
-Administration of rabeprazole sodium concomitantly with fat-rich foods may slow down absorption of rabeprazole up to 4 hours or more, but Cmax and AUC are not changed.
+In a clinical study, no clinically significant interactions were observed when rabeprazole sodium was taken with a low-fat meal.
+Taking rabeprazole sodium concomitantly with a fat-enriched meal may slow down the absorption of rabeprazole by up to 4 hours or more, but Cmax and AUC do not change.

 Cyclosporine

-In vitro experiments using human liver microsomes have shown that rabeprazole inhibits the metabolism of cyclosporine with an IC50 of 62 μmol, ie. i.e. at a concentration 50 times higher than Cmax for healthy volunteers after 20 days of taking 20 mg of rabeprazole.
+In vitro experiments using human liver microsomes showed that rabeprazole inhibits the metabolism of cyclosporine with an IC50 of 62 μmol, i.e., at a concentration 50 times the Cmax for healthy volunteers after 20 days of administration of 20 mg rabeprazole.
 The degree of inhibition is similar to that of omeprazole for equivalent concentrations.

 Methotrexate